Ex-Catalan leader Carles Puigdemont detained in Sardinia

 Puigdemont, who lives in Belgium and now holds a seat in the European Parliament, has been fighting extradition to Spain, which accused him and other Catalan independence leaders of sedition.

-Lawyer Gonzalo Boye said Puigdemont was detained when he arrived in Sardinia, where he was due to attend an event this weekend.
+Hi lawyer, Gonzalo Boye, said Puigdemont was detained when he arrived in Sardinia, where he was to attend an event this weekend.

 The circumstances under which Puigdemont was taken into custody were not immediately clear.
 Boye wrote on Twitter the ex-regional president was detained under a 2019 European arrest warrant, even though it had been suspended.